safelyx/safelyx-ruby/README.md

 1. It's simply making an HTTP request to the Safelyx API.

 2. It provides types for the results and for the parameters.

+3. If the request to the API fails (HTTP error), it will throw an error, so you might want to `rescue` it.

 ## Usage